deejaygraham/deejaygraham.github.io/src/content/posts/2025-10-01-simple-simon.md

 project to have four lights and four buttons.
 LEDs could be driven from the edge connector with some extra components and the buttons could be read into the digital inputs.

-For now and simplicity, we only have the two buttons and two musical notes to deal with.
+For now and simplicity, we only have the two buttons (A and B) and two musical notes to deal with although I have provided some abstraction for the original four coloured buttons - green, red, blue and yellow.
+The button pushes available in this reduced version means that the sequence is also limited to random choices between those two buttons.
 The game starts with a single note and adds a random note to the sequence for each round.
 The delay between notes gets less every round to make things harder.